amastigote/amastigote-browser-ext/README.md

 f) Configure server ip/address & port(running at 8080 in default)
 ```

+You can also `./pack.sh` to generate a minified installable ZIP.

 ## Debug

 - Firefox 54.0 or higher(lower?) version is required.